Christmas is Over! Or is it?

 I know many people do not understand why my Christmas tree still stands in the family room.
-After all, society begins to celebrate Christmas the day after Thanksgiving and stops on December 26th.
+After all, society begins to celebrate Christmas the day after Thanksgiving and believes that Christmas is over on December 26th.
 Once New Year’s Day occurs, all remnants of Christmas is supposed to disappear as we begin to clean, purge, and organize our belongings in preparation for Spring cleaning.

 There are many benefits to placing the emphasis of Christmas on the days after the holiday.
 Small things, such as not sending out Christmas cards until after Christmas Day, greatly reduces holiday stress for us.
 We also tend to be less busy in the last days of each year which allows us to fully appreciate and enjoy God’s choice to become flesh and be born among us.